combogenomics/MeStudio/README.md

 ```

 ## Testing MeStudio Pipeline

-Hey sorcerer's apprentice, we know..
-You got a lot to work so you may have no time to read all the sorcerer's book.
-Please, feel free to directly click on "Installing MeStudio" and check the *bard-way* to run MeStudio.
-All's gonna work in a wand flight.

 Inside the [dataset](/dataset/) folder you are going to find the three files needed to start the analysis: